 reporting

 The Supplier will meet with DfT on a regular basis to share findings as they come to light and to obtain a steer from the DfT as required.
-Update meetings are anticipated to be held monthly at the DfT offices and to a mutually agreed timetable.
+Update meetings are anticipated to be held fortnightly at the DfT offices and to a mutually agreed timetable.

 The final review will be delivered by the 16th of March 2018.